 1250+ Peer-Reviewed Publications: Contrary to what some believe, the scientific literature is filled with case reports featuring adverse events after COVID vaccination.
 Review this collection of over 1250 Peer-Reviewed Publications detailing neurological, cardiovascular, hematological, inflammatory, and autoimmune adverse reactions.
 See what the science is telling us.

 Patient-Led Research – Grassroots independent research is happening with our partners across the globe.
 Learn more about what patients are saying about their symptoms.

 Get help closer to home with an advocate who understands what you are going through and is aware of local resources available in your region.
 Contact us to be connected with a patient advocate.

-Participate in Research The clearest way to help the medical community understand these syndromes and find clues for safe and effective treatments is through research.
-Please consider contributing your data to help all of us find a cure.
+Participate in Research: The clearest way to help the medical community understand these new diseases and potential therapeutics is through research.

 Activism: Tell your representatives in Washington that you exist, that you matter.
 Help us reform the failing compensation funds, CICP and VICP.

 Follow React19 and keep up-to-date on the latest research and treatments through our newsletter.